MasterNodeAI

 What Happened

-The Axios report is the sole source covering the IPO pricing at this time.
-Specific details — total valuation, share price, exchange listing, and exact use of proceeds breakdown — were not available in the signal data.
-What is confirmed: the $1 billion figure, the acquisition-focused use of capital, and the portfolio composition.
+Specific IPO details — including share price, total valuation, exchange listing, and exact use of proceeds breakdown — were not available in the source signal.
+Axios reported the $1 billion figure, but additional financial specifics remain unconfirmed.

 Why It Matters